adammaj1/color_gradient/README.md

 * type and a range of the numbers:
   * unsigned char and [0 ; 255]
   * double and [0.0 ; 1.0 ]
+* length of the numbers array ( proportional to precision of nonlinear function approximation. for linear function 2 points are enough)
+* perceptual uniformity means that all pairs of adjacent colors will look equally different from each other